Photo courtesy of http://liberato.org Ricardo Liberato

 Do We Have a Problem?

-As the number of paths goes down, is progress going to choke because there are not enough blocks entering at the bottom?
+A question: as the number of paths goes down, is progress going to choke because there are not enough blocks entering at the bottom?

-There Are Ways to Up That Efficiency
+There Are Ways to Increase That Efficiency

 The Pyramid is Not Just Three-Ton Blocks

-The process for raising them to high levels in the pyramid would be to first place them in the appropriate place on the ground level of the base.
-After that, they need only be jacked up about two and a half feet each time a new course is added.
-With the large stone jacked up, standard blocks would be rolled under it.
-It would then be set down on rollers to be moved back and forth as the rest of the stone in the layer are put in place.
-In this way, the huge stones would be floated up course by course all the way to their ultimate height in the structure.
+With the large stone jacked up one meter, the 0.75 meter-high standard blocks would be rolled under it.
+Then it would then be set down on rollers to be moved back and forth as the rest of the stone in the layer are put in place.
+In this way, the huge stones would be floated up to their ultimate height in the structure with no special techniques that were not already used in quarrying and delivering them.

 As a Management Proposition